 6. Write when you’re not in the mood

 When we work with coaching clients we ask them how they feel when they write.
 9 times out of 10 they feel much better after a session.
-So, if you’re not in the mood for writing, give it a go, you might surprise yourself and enjoy it.
+So, if you’re not in the mood for writing, run an experiment to test that feeling.
+Give writing a go, you might surprise yourself and enjoy it.
 Set yourself a timer for 10 minutes then check in.
 Are you able to write?
 Yes – then carry on.
 If not, then stop.

 7. Stop writing (and stop feeling guilty about it)

 If you’ve run the test in 6 above and found that writing just isn’t working right now.
 Stop.
 Don’t force it.
 You’ve tried your best so you can step away from your project guilt-free and go and do something else.
 There’s no need to feel bad – now is not a good time for you to write.

 If/when-then is a mental model that beats distraction.
 It’s a simple sentence construction that creates a link in your brain making it easier to do tasks.
 For example, ‘if it’s a Tuesday evening, then I go to my writing group,’ ‘when my alarm goes off each day then I will write three morning pages.’
 It acts as a cue to remind you of your writing commitment which means you’re more likely to keep going.